Getting your Trinity Audio player ready...

-Ask Chef Ashbell McElveen who the best cooks are and he’ll tell you Black folks.
-“I grew up in Sumpter, S.C. during segregation.
+Ask chef Ashbell McElveen who the best cooks are and he’ll tell you Black folks.
+“I grew up in Sumpter, South Carolina during segregation.
 And any big event that the White folks had, they had Black people cooking the food.
 That’s why you had Aunt Jemima and Uncle Ben advertising food products because White people knew that food made by Black hands was the best quality of food you could have,” says McElveen.

 The La Sorbonne graduate and owner of Ashbell’s Premium Meats and Seafood is proud to come from a family of great traditional cooks.
 “Where I grew up, good food was considered a birthright.
 I believe cooking is my God-given talent because I can make a good meal out of anything,” boasts McElveen.